pulibrary/pul_solr/README.md

 `bundle exec traject -c marc_to_solr/lib/traject_config.rb -t xml scsb.xml -w Traject::JsonWriter`

 Finally, copy the output and paste it into a fixture file in your pul_solr project.
 It's nice to fix the formatting of the json; in vim you can do this with a little python utility ala `:%!python -m json.tool`

+### Heap Dump

+If you have no idea what is happening on solr you may want to try dumping the heap.
+This is difficult when GC is freezing everything.
+Keep trying and eventually you may be lucky!

+Run as deploy user:
+`jmap -dump:format=b,file=/home/deploy/solr.hprof [pid_of_solr_process]`

+Then you'll want to look at it.
+Download the file to your machine `scp deploy@lib-solrN:/home/deploy/solr.hprof .`

+Download and install the [eclipse memory analyzer](https://www.eclipse.org/mat/downloads.php) application.

+You need to assign enough heap to the app to hold the entire heap that you dumped on the server.
+When you unzip it you get a `mat` directory.
+Right click and select "Show Package Contents", then expand contents > eclipse > right click on "MemoryAnalyzer.ini" to edit.
+Change "-Xmx" to be a number bigger than the file you have.

+You're supposed to be able to double-click the 'mat' file but that doesn't work. you have to "Show Package Contents" > Contents > MacOS > run 'MemoryAnalyzer'

+Congratulations!
+You opened the application.
+Now open the heap file and wait a long time while it parses the file and the progress bar jumps around.
+It took about an hour for a 20g file for us.

+You want to look at the dominator tree to see how much heap is used by each object.
+Right-click the biggest one's thread (higher in the tree) > Java Basics > Thread Overview and Stacks.
+Expand the thread click the "total" button at the bottom so all of them will open up.
+Expand the first column (Object stack frame).
+Expand 'org.eclipse.jetty.servlet.ServletHandler.doHandle'.
+Click the first (local) frame.
+Look on the left, double-click the + to expand more properties, the thing that broke it was `_originalURI`. right-click > copy value.